History of Sheffield United F.C.: Pushing for promotion (1995–2006)

-Premiership Football
+A season of Premiership football

 Sheffield United finished 18th in the Premiership, and were relegated to the Championship after just one season back in the top flight.

 In total, they won ten games during this season, seven at home and three away.
 Their 2–1 home victory against Middlesbrough on 30 September was their first Premiership victory since April 1994.
 The first away win of the season came against Newcastle United on 4 November.
 The remaining victories came against Charlton Athletic (home), Watford (home and away), West Ham United (home), Wigan Athletic (away), Arsenal (home), Fulham (home) and Tottenham Hotspur (home).

 They lost just five home games, to Reading, Chelsea, Newcastle United and both Manchester clubs.

 United's Premiership top scorer was Rob Hulse with eight goals.
 Danny Webber, Phil Jagielka and Jon Stead each scored four goals.
 Keith Gillespie, Stephen Quinn, Christian Nadé scored two goals apiece.
 Colin Kazım-Richards, Chris Morgan and Michael Tonge each score once.

 On 24 October 2006, a second string side was knocked out of the League Cup at the third round stage by Championship side Birmingham City, suffering a 4–2 defeat at Bramall Lane.
 A similarly understrength team had narrowly beaten Bury of League Two in the previous round.
 In the FA Cup third round, United lost 3–0 at home to League One side Swansea City.

 During the game against Chelsea at Stamford Bridge on 17 March 2007, Hulse suffered a broken leg in a collision with Chelsea's goalkeeper Petr Čech and was ruled out for the rest of the season.
 This coincided with a poor run of form that saw United slide down the table and into relegation trouble.